awstahl/devops/README.md

 devops
 ======

-Collection of dev ops tools I've built for personal use.
+Collection of dev ops tools and configs I've built for personal use.